ukhan1219/mend/readme.md

 - pages will be saved in the pages folder
 - images will be saved in the images folder (logos, icons)
 - backend code will be saved in ts folder
-- api code will be saved in LAMPAPI folder
+- api code will be saved in api folder

 ## Quick Link
 https://98.81.175.225/